alcesleo/programming-101/slides.md

 ### Technical Debt

 - software needs to be maintained and updated <!-- .element: class="fragment" -->
-- you can borrow productivity tomorrow        <!-- .element: class="fragment" -->
+- you can borrow productivity from tomorrow   <!-- .element: class="fragment" -->
 - that debt grows exponentially               <!-- .element: class="fragment" -->

 Note: